kolokasi1/Voice_recogintion/README.md

 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/) - Used to control Spotify playback and manage playlists
 - [Python SpeechRecognition](https://pypi.org/project/SpeechRecognition/) - Library for performing speech recognition

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/yourusername/spotify-voice-recognition/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Authors

-- **Your Name** - *Initial work* - [YourUsername](https://github.com/yourusername)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details